theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 For **classification** one can use the `XGPC` using the [logistic link](https://en.wikipedia.org/wiki/Logistic_function) or the `BSVM` model based on the [frequentist SVM](https://en.wikipedia.org/wiki/Support_vector_machine#Bayesian_SVM).

+### Model creation

+Creating a model is as simple as doing `GPModel(X,y;args...)` where `args` is described in the next section

 ### Parameters of the models

 All models except for `BatchGPRegression` use the same set of parameters for initialisation.
-Default values are showed as well
+Default values are showed as well.

+One of the main parameter is the kernel function (or covariance function).
+This detailed in [the kernel section](https://theogf.github.io/AugmentedGaussianProcesses.jl/latest/Kernels), by default an isotropic RBFKernel with lengthscale 1.0 is used.

 Common parameters :